TL;DR

 Here’s how we help retailers get the best delivery and deliverability rates:

 Email deliverability and email delivery are often mistakenly considered the same, but they actually describe different outcomes.
 Email delivery confirms that a message reached the recipient’s mail server and was delivered to the mailbox, regardless of the specific folder.
-Email delivery measures whether the email actually reaches the inbox rather than landing in spam, promotions, or any other folder.
+Email deliverability measures whether the email actually reaches the inbox rather than landing in spam, promotions, or any other folder.
 So, an email can be delivered but still have poor deliverability if it ends up in the spam folder due to a low sender reputation.

 Several key factors influence email deliverability.
 The most important is sender reputation, which inbox providers calculate using spam complaints, bounce rates, and how users engage with your emails.
 Authentication protocols like SPF, DKIM, and DMARC help verify your identity and significantly improve trust with filtering systems.
 Plus, your list quality, sending consistency, and highly relevant content also play an important role.
 Together, these signals determine whether your email reaches the inbox or the spam folder.